ShueiYang/ShueiYang/README.md

 ## About Me  ヾ(⌐■_■)ノ♪

-Hey there, I'm Kim from France, an Ex Sales specialist interested in building both frontend and backend web apps, so I'm very excited taking up the challenge as a Software engineer and Open-source contributor.
+Hey there👋 I'm Kim from France, an Ex Sales specialist interested in building both frontend and backend web apps, so I'm very excited taking up the challenge as a Software engineer and Open-source contributor.

 <br />